nanovms/ops-documentation/klibs.md

 The `radar` klib allows to send telemetry/crash data to an external [Radar](https://nanovms.com/radar) APM service.

 The actual __radar__ _klib_ is pre-configured to send data to `https://radar.relayered.net:443` and requires an api key `Radar-Key` that can be provided as an environment variable.
-The available configuration items that can be passes as envs are:
+The available configuration items that can be passed as envs are:

 - `RADAR_KEY` - mandatory, used to set `Radar-Key` and enable `radar` klib fuctionality
 - `RADAR_IMAGE_NAME` - optional, used to set an `"imageName"` that will be sent to the APM